 (b) That may limit, but does not eliminate, the movement of the resident's head, body, or limbs; and

-(c) That is prescribed by a physician.
+(c) That is prescribed by a [.] health care practitioner.

 (66) "Quality assurance" means a system for maintaining professionally acceptable standards of care by: